SEB-9-BH/react-state-management/updating-state/README.md

 ![State change](./assets/state-change.png)

-After updating our handler function, we should now be able to use our buttons to change the state of our application from 'light' to 'dark' mode.
+After updating our handler function, we should now be able to use our buttons to change the state of our application from light to dark mode.

 ```jsx
 // src/App.js